20 Best Hairstyles for Women Over 40 — Flattering Cuts for Every Texture

 This classic bob looks professional, polished, and put-together in every setting.
 A round-brush blowout creates the volume and curve — work the brush from root to tip, directing each section slightly inward at the ends.
 The classic bob requires the most regular trims of any style on this list — every five to six weeks — to maintain the precise shape.
 It rewards that maintenance with effortless daily elegance.

-15. The Textured Long Bob
+15. The Sleek Blunt Bob

 16. Embracing Silver